World 2013 – The 20 biggest car markets: China, Indonesia, Canada, Australia & Argentina hit records

-The second big worldwide car market trend this year is the 'panting' of the 3 behemoths once called emerging markets: Brazil experiences its first year-on-year decline in a decade, down 2% to 3.58 million units, Russia is down 5% to 2.78 million and India is down a surprising 7% to 2.47 million.
+The second big worldwide car market trend this year is the 'pausing' of the 3 behemoths once called emerging markets: Brazil experiences its first year-on-year decline in a decade, down 2% to 3.58 million units, India is down a surprising 7% to 2.93 million and Russia is down 5% to 2.78 million.
 Most big European markets are also a little sad: Germany is down 4%, France down 6% to its lowest in 15 years and Italy down 7%.

 Second consecutive all-time record year for Australia.
 Photo © jordie23.

 Reversely and continuing a trend observed in 2012, all main saturated Anglo-Saxon markets are going gangbusters, clearly proving they are not quite saturated just yet: the US is up 8% to 15.6 million sales, its highest level in 7 years, the UK is up an astounding 11% in a depressed European context to 2.26 million units, Canada is up 4% to a record 1.74 million registrations and Australia is up 3% to deliver a second consecutive all-time record year at 1.14 million sales.